 More About Elizabeth

-In 2018, I moved to La Plata County to begin the greatest adventure of my life: starting a family.
-Originally living near Lemon Reservoir, today, I live in Hesperus with her husband (seen here) and her two children.
 I can be found about town, in the mountains or splashing in our regional lakes and ponds.
 However, if you really want to get to know me… Spend time with me in the garden or in the kitchen: there you will find that I have been experimenting with growing heritage fruits and vegetables adapted to our unique climate, and preparing them for extraordinary meals.

 My life motto: if you are more fortunate than others, it is better to build a longer table than a taller fence.